Back to Airspace Guide

 • Where does it exist? (typical base/vertical limits) Often begins a few thousand feet AMSL; bases vary, confirm in the UK AIP.

-• Impact at ≤120 m (Open Category & PDRA-01) No practical impact at drone height; usual surface restrictions (FRZ/ATZ/Restricted/Prohibited/Danger Areas) still apply.
+• Impact at below 120 m (≈400 ft) No practical impact, standard Open Category & PDRA-01 drone flights remain well below Class E; usual surface restrictions (FRZs/Restricted/Prohibited/Danger Areas) still apply.

-• If operating above 120 m/BVLOS (Specific Category) May require a UK SORA OA and coordination with the controlling unit per your OA conditions.
+• If operating above 120 m (Specific Category) Requires a UK SORA Operational Authorisation and ATC coordination.

 Class F Airspace